aws-samples/ipfs-cluster-fargate/README.md

 npm install -g aws-cdk
 ```

+If it's your first time using CDK follow the instruction in the documentation to setup your environment.

 ## Prepare CDK Environment

+Make sure `pythons3` and `pip` are installed on your computer.

+Run `pip install -r requirements.txt` to install all the current dependencies.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.